MSc Contemporary Nursing

 If you have non-UK academic qualifications you will need to supply evidence of comparability.
 The organisation ECCTIS will supply this for a reasonable fee https://www.enic.org.uk/Qualifications/SOC/Default.aspx.

-You should also have current registration with the Nursing and Midwifery Council and be employed as a health care professional in an appropriate setting.
+You should also have current registration with the Nursing and Midwifery Council and be employed as a health care professional in setting which is appropriate for the modules you plan to complete.

 Level